ybezsonov/kro/examples/webapp/Readme.md

 # kro WebApp example

-This example creates a ResourceGroup called `WebApp` and then instaciates it with the default nginx container image.
+This example creates a ResourceGraphDefinition called `WebApp` and then instaciates it with the default nginx container image.

-### Create ResourceGroup called WebApp
+### Create ResourceGraphDefinition called WebApp

 Apply the RG to your cluster: